KienHui/STGOD/Tsaj.md

 ## Classes
 ### Battleship
 500pts
 The largest warship type.
 Bristles with needle casters and missile launchers.
 It would be incorrect to say it's equipped with point defense so much as it is literally coated with it.
 There is barely a square meter of surface that doesn't have a phaser panel mounted.
+Typical crew of 400.
+Often found with a pair of sloops attached to provide additional point defense capability.
 ### Frigate
 50pts
 Workhorse of the fleet.
+Typical crew of 100.
+Carries a quartet of cutters.
 ### Sloop
 5pts
 Light warship, typically used for trade protection (convoy protection, anti-piracy, etc.).
+Often carries a pair of cutters for boarding actions, stored externally.
+Carries a normal crew of 8, plus crew for cutters, boarding teams, etc.
 ### Cutter
 .5pts
 The smalllest warship type.
 Can be used as effective spacefighters.
 When in that role, are remote piloted through hyperwave.
 Also, not equipped with a hyperdrive, reserving the space and weight that would be allocated for such towards reactor and shielding.
 Unlike large warships, when equipped as a fighter, it utilizes single shot missile launchers.
 Most commonly used in combat as fleet defense.
+Usually one man crew, with options for boarding teams as necessary.
 ### Aerofighter
 .05pts
 Not deep space capable.
 Instead, it provides near space and atmospheric combat capabilites.
-Has a distinctive
+Has a distinctive delta wing with retractable canards.